 - Get Married, Start a Family, Have Pets, Build Your House

 - Get Rich

 - Take on the Joja Soda Empire

 - Full Controller Support on Steam, and Available on Many Devices

 - And Simply Tons More

-So, not every game has to have a deeper meaning or a timelessness.
-Stardew Valley reminded me of what it’s like to play games that rely on an open world.
-Many indies, like this one, are imagined and created by a single developer.
-That’s right, one person made this triumph, ConcernedApe himself, Eric Barone.
-I think it’s clear that this particular indie deserves respect on that alone because it is as if a massive team tirelessly thought out mechanics, which in actuality unfold very intuitively.
+It’s clear that this particular indie deserves respect on that alone because it is as if a massive team tirelessly thought out mechanics, which in actuality unfold very intuitively.
 Like a brilliant composer or a relentless author, this is what you can do when you give it everything you’ve got.

-Simply put, this is one of the best games of all time.
+Without a doubt, this is one of the best games of all time.
 And it might even be within the top 5 indie games.
 And replayability is very strong.
 Many reviewers on Steam log around a thousand hours in Stardew Valley.
 I think one reason it succeeds is it allows you to see the fruit of your actions fairly quickly.
 Or, you can pace things and explore.
 There is no real objective in the game other than playing it the way you want to play it.

-I’ll probably play this more.
+Therefore, I’ll probably play this more.
 I generally play shorter games, but it’s nice to have a routine game that can be picked up or set down at any interval.
 Just don’t forget to sleep.
 Literally, that’s how you save the game.

 If You Have Any Other Questions, I’m Happy to Help!